Mini-IT/unity-sharedprefs/README.md

-# Unity SharedPreferences
+# Unity Shared Preferences

 Helper class that uses cookies in WebGL builds and [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html) on other platforms.

 ## Motivation

-Although Unity WebGL applications do support `PlayerPrefs` its storage is hardly bound to a certian build.
+Although Unity WebGL applications support `PlayerPrefs`, the storage is tightly bound to a specific build.
-This means that the data you store there becomes inaccessible as soon as you update your application.
+This means that the data stored there becomes inaccessible once you update your application.
-That is why we should use cookies instead of `PlayerPrefs`.
+That is why you should use cookies instead of `PlayerPrefs` to store persistent data.

 ## Dependencies